dewinterjack/journey/toolbox/javascript/node.md

 As the callback creator, it is my responsibility to deal with the potential and treat the error, whether I think it will happen or not.

+I can deal with it in multiple ways, such as crashing the program or using another callback.